-Best Third-Party Watch Bands for Huawei Watch
+Best Third-party Watch Bands for Huawei Watch in 2018

 This replacement band has strong fold-over clasp that feels comfortable against your wrist and keeps your watch securely fastened to your wrist.
 You can release it with a single press of a button, too.

-Measuring 18mm wide, it is about 6.9 inches long and adjusts to fit most wrists.
+Measuring 18mm wide, it is about 6.9 inches long and adjusts to fit most wrists, and pricing starts around $13.

 What's on your Huawei Watch?